anjali628/Gradients/README.md

 ![Screenshot_20210704-133602](https://user-images.githubusercontent.com/64889275/124378189-c5362b00-dccd-11eb-9525-c4445a0e2315.png)

 The gradient shown in the screenshot is 2-color gradient.
-We can also apply the 3-color gradient or more color gradients in Android Studio.
+We can also apply the 3-color gradient or more color gradients to our applications created in Android Studio.